bvarner/pi485/standalone/README.md

 For tooling, you'll need the 'standard' PCB etching supplies; a bottle of Ferric Chloride, some isopropyl alcohol, gloves, a dish to do the etching, and an appropriately sized drill bit.
 (I had a 0.040" bit in a set) I'd recommend you have a drill press, too.

-I highly recommend doing a hot-iron transfer method, which uses a laser printer and some glossy photo-type paper.
-You melt the printout onto the copper side of the board with a hot iron.
+I highly recommend doing a hot-iron transfer of laser printer toner.
+Print the SVGs using a laser printer onto glossy photo (or magazine) paper.
+Heat the board with an iron, then stick the printout to the board.
+Press the printout firmly to the board using the hot iron (you're goal is to melt the toner to the board surface), and then start soaking with water and continue steaming.
+Firm pressure and heat will do a good job of sticking the printout onto the board.
 It works surprisingly well.
+Once you've steamed the paper (or soaked it in water) and it starts to fall of the board, you can touchup any trace or pad issues with a resist pen, and etch the board.

-I'd also use a kitchen oven to bake the board once it's tinned, to reflow the solder before drilling the holes.
+I also use a kitchen oven to bake the board once it's tinned.
+Getting it up to ~425 degrees F does a nice job of reflowing the solder, which makes it much easier to drill the holes.

 # Circuit Analysis / Explanation